What is External Sending?

 NOTE: When sending to an external organization, you will not be able to use their DLs to deliver messages with Individual/Anonymous tracking, only with Aggregate tracking.
 If you wish to use Individual/Anonymous for the external contacts, you will need to add their emails to the recipient field (TO, CC, BCC) or by creating a container for these contacts in the form of a PoliteMail List.
 You can learn all about PoliteMail Lists here.

-If you have any questions about external sending please use Request Support and if you are interest in purchasing Amazon SES, please contact your sales representative.
+If you have any questions about external sending please use Request Support and if you are interested in purchasing Amazon SES, please contact your sales representative.